Complaints about your housing application

 - We will not uphold your complaint if it turns out that the council has followed proper procedures, relevant legislation and guidance and taken account of all the information you provided, even if you think that the council should have given more priority to your application.

-- We cannot deal with complaints about housing applications you make direct to registered social landlords such as housing associations unless the housing allocation is a partner in an allcoation scheme run by or on behalf of the council.
+- We cannot deal with complaints about housing applications you make direct to registered social landlords such as housing associations for their own properties only.
+But we can consider complaints about housing applications if the housing association is carrying out a function of the council, for example if it is prioritising applications under a common allocation scheme administered by the council.
 Complaints about housing associations should be made to the Housing Ombudsman Service.

 How do I complain?